 Jones-Sampson Hall, a two-story brick facility, was named in honor of two outstanding individuals: Dr. H. H. Jones, an alumnus of the University and pioneer missionary to Africa; and Calvin T. Sampson, an industrialist from Massachusetts and an active member of the Baptist Church, under whose auspices the University was founded.
-This facility houses the Title IV Office, the Scan/Copy Center, and Office of Communications and Computing.
+This facility houses the Department of Communications and Computing.